ansible-collections/cisco.iosxr/docs/cisco.iosxr.iosxr_cliconf.rst

 -----

 .. note::
-   - IOSXR commit confirmed command varies with IOSXR version releases, commit_confirmed_comment and commit_confirmed_label may or may not be valid together as per the device version.
+   - IOSXR commit confirmed command varies with IOSXR version releases, commit_comment and commit_label may or may not be valid together as per the device version.